python-attrs/attrs/docs/init.rst

       ...
    ValueError: x must be smaller or equal to 42

-Again, it's important that the decorated method doesn't have the same name as the attribute and that you can't elide the call to `attr.ib`.
+Again, it's important that the decorated method doesn't have the same name as the attribute and that the `field()` helper is used.

 Callables